Pre-K Data Equity Framework

 The Early Childhood Data Collaborative at Child Trends, with funding from the Bill & Melinda Gates Foundation, is leading the development of a Pre-K Data Equity Framework (Framework) that will provide this kind of unity and consistency in the field.

-- Answer key policy questions about their pre-K systems, and especially about populations that have been marginalized by racism and systemic inequities.
+- Answer key questions about their pre-K systems, and specifically about populations that have been marginalized by racism and systemic inequities.

 - Establish standardized and consistent ways to collect, manage, and use data that address issues related to equity in pre-K.